-Instagram Played A Much Bigger Role In Russia’s Propaganda Campaign
+Instagram Played A Larger Role In Russian Propaganda Than Facebook Acknowledged

 While Facebook and Instagram have deleted the accounts and their posts, many of the images remain on other platforms and even continue to spread on both platforms, through possibly legitimate accounts that had reposted the content before it was removed.

-The Instagram account Merican Fury had racked up 81,000 followers before it was removed in recent months, and evidence suggests its offensive and misleading meme posts continue to spread across the platform.
-Just this week, one image deriding complaints about Islamophobia and bearing the account’s original logo, was reposted by a conservative political meme factory with 90,000 followers.
-It’s received over 5,000 likes in less than 48 hours.
+Posts from the Instagram account Merican Fury, which had racked up 81,000 followers before it was removed in recent months, continue to spread across the platform.
+Just this week, one Instagram that shows a woman in a hijab and ascribes hatefulness to Islam, was reposted by an American conservative political meme account with 90,000 followers.
+It received over 5,000 likes in less than 48 hours.

 One post by @secured_borders, published in July and still available elsewhere on Instagram, rails in typical fashion against sanctuary cities and “illegal aliens” with talk of swift justice for even the politicians who support the idea.

-“If we want to REALLY end these “sanctuary cities”, we should start hauling handcuffed city officials who are accessories to the crime!” the post screams.
-(The image itself only urges people to “SUE” the mayors supporting sanctuary cities.)
+“If we want to REALLY end these ‘sanctuary cities’, we should start hauling handcuffed city officials who are accessories to the crime!” the text accompanying the post screams.
+The image itself only urges people to “SUE” the mayors supporting sanctuary cities.
 “Perp walk mayor blowhard into a FEDERAL slammer on prime time news.
-THAT will get this “sanctuary” crap over with in quick time! [sic] … No city in the U.S. should be a sanctuary for illegal alien scum, period!”
+THAT will get this ‘sanctuary’ crap over with in quick time! [sic] … No city in the U.S. should be a sanctuary for illegal alien scum, period!”

-Albright said he had found more than 5,000 “obvious” Internet Research Agency posts currently residing outside of Instagram and Facebook and nearly two thousand memes still residing on Instagram.
+Albright said he had found more than 5,000 “obvious” Internet Research Agency (IRA) posts currently residing outside of Instagram and Facebook and nearly two thousand memes still residing on Instagram.
 “The true reach of the IRA content has yet to be uncovered,” he said.
 “It’s likely that much of it has been missed in the audience reach and impact estimates.”

 Facebook has revised its data around the Russia-linked influence campaigns a number of times.
 When it first acknowledged the Russia-linked accounts publicly in September, the company said it would keep the posts and metadata private in accordance with its policies.
 The following month, it began turning over Facebook sponsored posts and data to Congressional investigators, but the company didn’t publicly discuss the use of Instagram by Russia-linked accounts until after an inquiry by Fast Company in October.